twpayne/chezmoi/README.md

 variables allow you to change behaviour depending on operating system, architecture, and hostname.

- * Robust: `chezmoi` updates all files atomically, so you are never left with incomplete or incorrect files that could lock you out, even if the update process is interrupted.
+ * Robust: `chezmoi` updates all files atomically, using [google/renameio](https://github.com/google/renameio) so you are never left with incomplete files that could lock you out, even if the update process is interrupted.

  * Portable: `chezmoi`'s configuration uses only visible, regular files and directories and so is portable across version control systems and operating